Privacy Policy

 On termination of an account:

-Certain limited records (billing records, audit trails, security logs) may be retained for longer where necessary to comply with law (for example, taxation records under the Income Tax Assessment Act).
+Certain limited records (billing records, audit trails, security logs) may be retained for longer where necessary to comply with law (for example, taxation records under the income-tax legislation).

 7.4 Marketing data